brson/the-end-of-unsafety/script.md

 its approach to generics.
 Rust uses a technique called "monomorphisation", which simply means that each time the Rust compiler instantiates a generic function it emits a fresh, optimized, copy of the machine code.
-This results in large binary sizes that C programmers are unaccustomed to.
+This crates fast code, but also results in large binary sizes that C programmers are unaccustomed to.

 C also provides some unique features that might not be used often, but occasionally are used to achieve performance, things like